MIT-SPARK/TEASER-plusplus/doc/installation.rst

 -------------------

 TEASER++ has been tested on Ubuntu 18.04 with g++-7/9 and clang++-7/8/9.
+You can also install it on Ubunutu 16.04, however you may need to install Eigen 3.3 manually from source.

 For Python bindings, we recommend using Python 3.